amsilvr/ProgrammingAssignment2/README.md

 function in R. For example, if `X` is a square invertible matrix, then `solve(X)` returns its inverse.

-For this assignment, assume that the matrix supplied is always invertible.
+For this assignment, assume that the matrix supplied isun always invertible.

 In order to complete this assignment, you must do the following: